Pipeline Rule Logic

 Conditions

-Any function that returns a value can be called in the when clause, but it must eventually evaluate to a boolean.
-For example: we were able to use to_ip in the from firewall subnet since it was being passed to cidr_match, which returns a boolean, but could not use route_to_stream since it doesn’t return a value.
+Any function that returns a value can be called in the when clause, but it must eventually evaluate to a Boolean.
+For example, we were able to use to_ip in the from firewall subnet since it was being passed to cidr_match, which returns a Boolean, but we could not use route_to_stream as it does not return a value.

-The condition must not be empty, but can simply consist of the boolean literal true.
+The condition must not be empty, but it can simply consist of the Boolean literal true.
 This is useful when you always want to execute a rule’s actions.

-If a condition calls a function which is not present (perhaps due to a typo or missing plugin) the call evaluates to false.
+If a condition calls a function that is not present, the call evaluates to false.

 Actions

-A rule’s then clause contains a list of actions which are evaluated in the order they appear.
+The then clause contains a list of actions that are evaluated in the order they appear.

 There are two different types of actions: